Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 1

-Your Hair Lead gets trained on the standard and earns the credential.
-They return to your production with the language and knowledge to advocate for what is needed.
+Your Hair Lead trains on the standard and earns the credential, in a public or private cohort.
+They return with the language, knowledge, and authority to lead the work.

 2